 How To Hedge When The Markets Are Down

-Another investment to hedge your investment is putting your money in Bonds and CD’s.
+Another investment to hedge your investment is putting your money in bonds and CDs.
 While typically these don’t earn a massive return, they do end up outpacing inflation by a fair amount, with the added bonus of putting your money somewhere safe.
-A lot of investors tend to put them in ladders, where a third of their investment goes into a 6 month Bond, a 1 Year Bond, a 3 Year bond and a 5 Year bond and then use that money depending on how the market looks when they mature.
+A lot of investors tend to put them in ladders, where a third of their investment goes into a 6-month bond, a 1-year bond, a 3-year bond, and a 5-year bond and then use that money depending on how the market looks when they mature.